Dart-Code/Website/_docs/settings.md

 The path to a log file for the `dart tooling-daemon` service, which coordinates between various Dart and Flutter tools and extensions.
 Use `${workspaceName}` to insert the name of the current workspace in the file path.
 Use `~` to insert the user's home directory (the path should then use `/` separators even on Windows).
 Only the noted substitutions are supported, others will stay as-is.

 ## Legacy

-### dart.dartTestLogFile
-**LEGACY SETTING: Only applies when using the legacy debug adapters.**

-The path to a log file for Dart test runs.
-This is useful when trying to diagnose issues with unit test executions.
-Use `${name}` in the log file name to insert the Debug Session name to prevent concurrent debug sessions overwriting each others logs.
-Use `${workspaceName}` to insert the name of the current workspace in the file path.
-Use `~` to insert the user's home directory (the path should then use `/` separators even on Windows).
-Only the noted substitutions are supported, others will stay as-is.

-### dart.flutterRunLogFile
-**LEGACY SETTING: Only applies when using the legacy debug adapters.**

-The path to a log file for `flutter run`, which is used to launch Flutter apps from VS Code.
-This is useful when trying to diagnose issues with apps launching (or failing to) on simulators and devices.
-Use `${name}` in the log file name to insert the Debug Session name to prevent concurrent debug sessions overwriting each others logs.
-Use `${workspaceName}` to insert the name of the current workspace in the file path.
-Use `~` to insert the user's home directory (the path should then use `/` separators even on Windows).
-Only the noted substitutions are supported, others will stay as-is.
-For more information on capturing these logs, see [Flutter Run Logging](/docs/logging/#flutter-run).

-### dart.flutterTestLogFile
-**LEGACY SETTING: Only applies when using the legacy debug adapters.**

-The path to a log file for `flutter test`, which is used to run unit tests from VS Code.
-This is useful when trying to diagnose issues with unit test executions.
-Use `${name}` in the log file name to insert the Debug Session name to prevent concurrent debug sessions overwriting each others logs.
-Use `${workspaceName}` to insert the name of the current workspace in the file path.
-Use `~` to insert the user's home directory (the path should then use `/` separators even on Windows).
-Only the noted substitutions are supported, others will stay as-is.
-For more information on capturing these logs, see [Flutter Test Logging](/docs/logging/#flutter-test).

-### dart.vmServiceLogFile
-**LEGACY SETTING: Only applies when using the legacy debug adapters.**

-The path to a log file for communication between Dart Code and the VM service.
-This is useful when trying to diagnose issues with debugging such as missed breakpoints.
-Use `${name}` in the log file name to insert the Debug Session name to prevent concurrent debug sessions overwriting each others logs.
-Use `${workspaceName}` to insert the name of the current workspace in the file path.
-Use `~` to insert the user's home directory (the path should then use `/` separators even on Windows).
-Only the noted substitutions are supported, others will stay as-is.

 ### dart.webDaemonLogFile
 **LEGACY SETTING: Only applies when using the legacy debug adapters.**